1

 69

 Hey V. Consuming Passions: Victorian views on virility and female sexuality.
-In: Patriarchy and pub culture.
-London: : Tavistock 1986.
-23–36.
+Patriarchy and pub culture.
+London: Tavistock 1986:23–36.

 70